inria-paris-robotic-lab/joint_group_ff_controller/README.md

 ## Effort controller : joint_group_effort_ff_controller

-This controller tracks position, velocity and effort commands for a set of joints using a pid-feedforward controller.
+This controller tracks position, velocity and effort commands for a set of joints using a pd-feedforward controller.<br/>
 It expects a EffortJointInterface type of hardware interface.
 The control is done as followed, for each joint : <br/>
 ![block_effort.png](./materials/block_effort.png)